cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 key_sets[] from the other link_parent_table declaraions, that have more then one element.
 The number of elements define the number of loading operations.

-**x???_????..**
+**x???_????..#..**
 (optional)
-<br>Extention keyword: Keyword and value will be copied depending on the usage of defined words after the extention prefix
+<br>Extention keyword: Keyword and value will be copied, depending on the optional # postfix:
-to specific dvpi elements as follows:
-- "column" (e.g. "xxmpl_column_index_group") will only be added to the corresponding parent key column definition in the link table (tables[].columns[]).
+- postfix contains "c" (e.g. `xxmpl_index_group#c`) will only be added to the corresponding parent key column definition in the link table (tables[].columns[]).
 In case of conflicting values from different fields for the same column, there will be an compiler error.
-- "hash" (e.g. "xxmpl_hash_demo" ) will only be added to all business keys fields of the parent in the field list of the *link key declaration* (parse_sets.hashes[].hash_fields[])
+- postfix contains "h" (e.g. `xxmpl_demo#h` ) will only be added to all business keys fields of the parent in the field list of the *link key declaration* (parse_sets.hashes[].hash_fields[])

-Extention keywords without the "column","hash" declaration will be placed in both  dvpi elements.
-It is recommended to focus keywords to the dvpi parts, they are designed for. ("column"= Table definition, "hash" = Hash compostion and calculation)
+Extention keywords without a # postfix will be placed in both dvpi elements.
+It is recommended to focus keywords to the dvpi parts, they are designed for. ("c"= Column definition of the table , "h" = Hash compostion and calculation)

 ### "sat" specific properties